 E-Rewards: This is another survey site.
 They also send invites to your person email.
 I was using this for frequent flyer miles, but have since switched to gift cards.
 I earn $25-50 a month if I stay on top of doing the surveys and not let them just accumulate in my inbox!

-Hits4Pay: I have been trying this out since July 2015 and as of January 2017, I am $0.06 away from the require $25 to cash out and the offers seem to have stopped…not cool.
-I would not recommend this site.
+Hits4Pay: EDIT – I do NOT recommend this website!!
+I have been trying this out since July 2015 and as of January 2017, I am $0.06 away from the require $25 to cash out and the offers seem to have stopped…not cool.

 And one more!